Jennifer Baker Consulting

 Cunningham, Swan, Carty, Little & Bonham Lawyers

 Andrew is an Articling Student at Cunningham, Swan, Carty, Little & Bonham LLP.
-Andrew returned to his hometown in 2013 to attend law school at Queen’s and graduated on the Dean’s List in 2016.
+Andrew returned to his family's hometown in 2013 to attend law school at Queen’s and graduated on the Dean’s List in 2016.
 Andrew worked with the Bank of Canada, advising senior management on risks to the financial system and spent two years with IBM Canada, advising domestic and international corporate clients.
 Andrew has volunteered with the Chamber on the Business Achievement Awards Committee, Chamber Classic and provides members with legal seminars through Pro Bono Students Canada.
 Andrew comes from a family of entrepreneurs and lives downtown with his wife.
 He is an avid health enthusiast, runner, hiker, cyclist, kayaker, movie-goer and traveler.

 Donna Dwyre CFRE